musikele/musikele.github.io/_posts/2017-04-07-fantastic-unit-tests-in-javascript-with-mocks.md

 ## How do we unit-test app.js?

-For those not used to unit testing, it is a way of testing classes atomically.
+For those not used to **unit testing**, it **is a way of testing classes atomically**.
 This means that app.js may depend on other classes, but we will not test these.

 Let me be more specific. the `db` module could be really calling a database, this means that if the database connection is not working, the test would fail.
 OR, if the test is *really* saving a user, next time we launch the test it could be failing because the user is already in the db.